Andrea-Augello/Binary-calculator/README.md

 ## Utilities

 The Raspberry Pi 4 B has a different procedure to set the internal pull-up/down compared to the older models, hence two functions are provided for compatibility's sake.
-This has not yet been documented, however one can gain insight on how to change the pull-up/down settings by analyzing how some c libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio]
+This has not yet been documented, however, one can gain insight on how to change the pull-up/down settings by analyzing how some c libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio]

 ## Control flow